 Below are pen portraits of our Provincial Executive:

-Deputy Grand Superintendent - E Comp Mike Coleman
+Deputy Grand Superintendent In Charge - E Comp Mike Coleman

 Originally a Lincolnshire Mason, initiated into Shire Lodge 5610, I was Exalted into Perseverance Chapter 455, Kettering in 1983 in the same year as Ex Comp Brian Smith.
 Installed as MEZ in 1997 and got an Acting Provincial Appointment as Assistant Sojourner in 2000 then Provincial Almoner in 2006 and Third Provincial Grand Principal in 2006 for one year under Ex Comp Peter Kitson.
 In 1995 I was invited to become a Founder of Thistle and Rose Chapter in Corby, was MEZ in 2004 and where I am currently the Almoner.
 I am a Founder Member and Past Master of both Corbie Lodge 9155 and Lodge of Heritage 9344 (currently Almoner) I was delighted, honoured and totally surprised to be invited to serve as Second Principal under the leadership of our current Most Excellent Grand Superintendent in 2011.
 This I did for four wonderful years until being appointed as Deputy Grand Superintendent in 2015 on the retirement of Ex Comp David Jackson.
 I was fortunate to be appointed as Past Grand Standard Bearer in Supreme Grand Chapter by the First Grand Principal in 2009 and then promoted to Past Grand Sword Bearer in 2016.
 During my time in the Holy Royal Arch I have made a huge number of friends both in and out of the Province.
 It has been a most enjoyable and, at the same time, humbling experience and I am totally committed to do all I can, by persuasion and example, to encourage others to join us all in this very special Order.

-2nd Provincial Grand Principal - E Comp George Clayton
+2nd Provincial Grand Principal - E Comp Jim Boughton

 3rd Provincial Grand Principal - E Comp Mark Constant